-A bailment is the delivery of goods by one person to another for some purpose, upon a contract; If the purpose is accomplished the property must be returned back or otherwise disposed off according to the direction of the person delivering them.
+A bailment is the delivery of goods by one person to another for some purpose; upon a contract that they shall, when the purpose is accomplished, the property must be returned back or otherwise disposed off according to the directions of the person delivering them.

 Duties of Bailee

 1. Duty to take care of the goods.